A reflection and a vision

 In April 2025, I left one of my heart homes, Oʻahu.
 One of the hardest moments I’ve experienced in a long time.
 I had created a dream life, held by a dream community, and I had to walk away from it.
 A profound lesson in impermanence, detachment, and love.
 I’m grateful I got to experience that life, even briefly.
 As they say, it is better to have loved and lost than never loved at all.

 Why did I love Oʻahu so deeply?
-Of course, the Native Hawaiian culture, but also the land’s history, the aloha spirit, the diversity, the arts, food, ocean, and surf.
-There were so many highlights: my 94-year-old neighbour and her family, the land I lived on, learning to weave tapestries, surfing my favourite waves, deep healing, and Hōkūleʻa.
-When I look back, it feels like a vast tapestry, every thread interconnected, supporting healing and re-membering.
+Who doesn’t?
+For me of course it was the Native Hawaiian culture, but also the land’s history, the aloha spirit, the diversity, all the incredible people I met and got to know, the arts, food, ocean, and surf.
+There were so many highlights: my 94-year-old neighbour and her family, the land I lived on, learning to weave tapestries, community collaborations, surfing my favourite waves and Hōkūleʻa.
+When I look back, it feels like a vast tapestry, every thread interconnected, supporting deep healing and re-membering.
 I’ll share more in a dedicated Oʻahu blog soon.

-This year tested that deeply.
-I lost many external anchors, Oʻahu, community, love, our family home, and at one point even my studies.
+This year in particular tested all of that deeply.
+I lost many external anchors, Oʻahu, some of my community, my main work, stable income, love, our family home, and at one point even my studies.
 I was asked to build resilience from within, without relying on anything external.
 There were moments of deep isolation and moments where people stepped in and held me, even new acquaintances blew me away with their kindness.
 Long-term friends showed up in quiet, powerful ways.
 Slowly, a new tapestry of community formed here, and it continues to grow.

 So, enough about me.
 Let’s talk about Oli Wellbeing.